Target Corporation (TGT) CEO Brian Cornell on Q1 2020 Results - Earnings Call Transcript

 Edward Kelly

 Hi, guys.
-Good morning, and congratulations on strong execution in a obviously challenging environment.
-Brian, I wanted to start with comps.
-So you obviously saw a significant acceleration in the back-half of April.
+Good morning, and congratulations on strong execution in an obviously challenging environment.
+Brian, I wanted to just start with comps.
+So, you obviously saw a significant acceleration in the back half of April.
 What are you seeing so far in Q2?
 Any category color here would be helpful?
 What do you think drove this acceleration?
 Is it just stimulus?
 And what does it tell us at all about how to think about Q2 comps overall at this point?

 Brian Cornell

 Ed, good morning, and thanks for joining us.
 We certainly saw an uptick as we reported starting on April 15 as stimulus checks arrived across America.
-And as we reported, we saw a return of a guest who was shopping in our stores, but continuing to use our digital fulfillment channels.
+And as we reported, we saw a return of a guest who was shopping in our stores but continuing to use our digital fulfillment channels.

-And we started to see normalization across all of our categories, an uptick again, in categories like apparel and home, but continued strength in our entire portfolio.
+And we started to see normalization across all of our categories, an uptick again in categories like apparel and home, but continued strength in our entire portfolio.
 And that’s continued through the balance of April.
-That stabilization, normalization of category shopping has continued in May, as we continue to see an uptick in digital fulfillment.
+That stabilization, normalization of category shopping has continued in May as we continue to see an uptick in digital fulfillment.

-So while we’re not providing guidance today, we certainly are seeing a more normalized shopping environment, both in our stores and online and a guest who is shopping all of our categories, including those discretionary categories, like home and apparel.
+So, while we’re not providing guidance today, we certainly are seeing a more normalized shopping environment, both in our stores and online and a guest who is shopping all of our categories, including those discretionary categories like home and apparel.

 Edward Kelly

 Maybe just one follow-up to that.
-In terms of where you have stores in states that have begun to reopen, how has performance of these stores compared to states where restrictions are still high and just kind of curious as to what you’re learning there?
-And how we should be thinking about the business once a broader reopening trend really emerges?
+In terms of where you have stores in states that have begun to reopen, how has performance of these stores compared to states where restrictions are still high?
+I’m just kind of curious as to what you’re learning there, and how we should be thinking about the business once a broader reopening trend really emerges?

 Brian Cornell